The national baristas’ championships, or IBC – Indian Barista Championship 2014, was sponsored by Astoria through its Indian partner Kaapi Solutions.

-The sensory judges were tasked with evaluating 4 espressos, 4 cappuccinos and 4 coffee based drinks – without alcohol – along with the performance and professional presence of the competitors, giving them marks for their communications skills and their knowledge of all branches of coffee.
+The sensory judges of the Indian Barista Championship were tasked with evaluating 4 espressos, 4 cappuccinos and 4 coffee based drinks – without alcohol – along with the performance and professional presence of the competitors, giving them marks for their communications skills and their knowledge of all branches of coffee.

-The technical judges were asked to evaluate the baristas’ dexterity and knowledge of the machines, cleanliness of the workspace and tricks of the trade (washrags, vapour flow, minimum waste of coffee and milk).
+The technical judges of the Indian Barista Championship were asked to evaluate the baristas’ dexterity and knowledge of the machines, cleanliness of the workspace and tricks of the trade (washrags, vapour flow, minimum waste of coffee and milk).
 Baristas were given a maximum preparation time of 15 minutes to serve all the judges as they kept an eye on the competition.

 The Awards Night was also an important meeting of the minds for all the players on the coffee chess board, starting with the highest authorities from the state of Karnataka and the Indian government, including the main players on the Coffee Board and national and international coffee houses, large and small – from the Tata Group to Cafè Coffee Day – all across the board to the producers and the baristas.

-During the Awards Night, Astoria’s Indian partner, Kaapi, received two special honours: Most Innovative Design for their stand and Best Management and Communication for the organizational and communicational work of their staff.
+During the Awards Night of the Indian Barista Championship, Astoria’s Indian partner, Kaapi, received two special honours: Most Innovative Design for their stand and Best Management and Communication for the organizational and communicational work of their staff.